Photon-einstein/Udacity_Frontend_Web_Developer_nanodegree/4-Second_project_CSS_techniques/project_guide.md

 8. Add the CSS code for the second page (large and small screens) (TBD) 8.1.0.
 Make the styling of the body / html (TBD) 8.1.1.
-Make the styling for the navigation header for large screens (TBD) --- similar to '.history-content' class 8.1.2.
+Make the styling for the navigation header for large screens (TBD) 8.1.2.
 Make the styling for the navigation header for small screens (TBD) 8.2.1.
 Make the styling for the section of latest projects for large screens (TBD) 8.2.1.
 Make the styling for the section of latest projects for small screens (TBD)